 - 3D Printing – Creates three-dimensional objects from a variety of materials and can be used for everything from creating replacement machine parts to printing entire buildings.

 - Virtual Reality (VR) – An immersive, three-dimensional environment that is manipulated by human interaction, such as a wearable device.
 The build industry generally uses VR for client walkthroughs of BIM models, and to prepare field teams for the job ahead by allowing them to visually see the final product to detect potential clashes and schedule conflicts.

 - Augmented Reality (AR) – Superimposes a computer-generated image in the real world, so construction workers see a composite view of what is currently there and what should be built based on the BIM models.

 - Wearables – Technology that you wear and manipulate through body movements.
-Wearable technology includes watches, gloves, and glasses that can gather data about the user and the environment to provide a safer work area, a better experience, and better quality project by using real-time measurable and tracking data.
-Wearables can be paired with other construction technologies like augmented reality, jobsite sensors, and smart tools for real time data and feedback.
+Wearable technology includes watches, gloves, and glasses that can gather data about the user and the environment to provide a safer work area, a better experience, and better quality projects by using real-time measurable and tracking data.
+Wearables can be paired with other construction technologies like augmented reality, jobsite sensors, and smart tools for real-time data and feedback.

 - Smart Tools – Like wearables, smart tools can also collect data and give construction workers more control on the jobsite.
 Some features may include remote control capabilities, automatic programming, inventory control, or track the performance and maintenance of the tool itself.